 Definition of Large Capacity Magazine

-State laws vary as to how the term “large capacity magazine” is defined: California, Connecticut, Hawaii, Maryland, Massachusetts, New York, and the District of Columbia define a large capacity magazine as a magazine that is capable of holding more than 10 rounds.32 Colorado and New Jersey define a large capacity magazine as a magazine capable of holding more than 15 rounds.
-Vermont restricts large capacity magazines that hold more than 10 rounds for use in a long gun, or more than 15 rounds for us in a handgun.
+State laws vary as to how the term “large capacity magazine” is defined: California, Connecticut, Hawaii, Maryland, Massachusetts, New Jersey, New York, and the District of Columbia define a large capacity magazine as a magazine that is capable of holding more than 10 rounds.32 Colorado defines a large capacity magazine as a magazine capable of holding more than 15 rounds.
+Vermont restricts large capacity magazines that hold more than 10 rounds for use in a long gun, or more than 15 rounds for use in a handgun.

 California, Hawaii, New Jersey, and New York have the most comprehensive prohibitions, banning possession, manufacture, and transfer (including sale) of large capacity magazines.
 New Jersey allows possession of large capacity magazines by a person who has registered a grandfathered assault weapon and uses the magazine in connection with competitive shooting matches sanctioned by the Director of Civilian Marksmanship of the US Department of the Army.33

 Other states ban various combinations of activities related to large capacity magazines.
 For instance, Colorado, Massachusetts, and the District of Columbia ban possession and transfer; Maryland bans manufacture and transfer; and Connecticut bans distribution, importation, purchase, transfer, and possession.

 Magazines Owned at the Time of the Ban